Skip to content

 To add a new kernel to your Jupyter environment, you can also manually create a subdirectory within $HOME/.local/share/jupyter/kernels.
 Within the subdirectory, you’ll need a configuration file, kernel.json.
 Each new kernel should have its own subdirectory containing a configuration file.

-As an example, below is the content of ~/.local/share/jupyter/kernels/cupy/kernel.json file that we just created using the python -m ipykernel install command.
-You can create and/or edit this file as needed; for instance, if you want to edit the PATH or LD_LIBRARY_PATH environment variables.
-Depending on your packages and whether you need to import a module, you may not have to e
+As an example, below is the content of ~/.local/share/jupyter/kernels/cudapython/kernel.json file that we just created using the python -m ipykernel install command in the previous section.
+You can create and/or edit this file as needed.
+Note that below we have used $SCRATCH instead of the actual path but you will need to provide the full path to your python executable.

 {